 - Phase 1 – happening now.
 For retail who can provide limited curbside service or in-store pickup or drop off.
 (Also included in this phase, but not in our area: hunting, fishing, agriculture, manufacturing, construction and wholesale trade.)
 See the types of businesses and guidelines here.

-- Phase 2 – Mon., June 22.
+- Phase 2 – began Mon., June 22.
 See guidelines here for office-based businesses, real estate, all retail businesses, commercial non-residential buildings and their management activities, hair salons and barbershops (click here for specific guide), repair and cleaning services, and outdoor seating for restaurants.
 (Also included in this phase, but not in our area: vehicle sales, leases and rentals, and retail rentals.)

 - There are Statewide Guidelines for businesses that include: dentistry, child care and day camps, religious and funeral services, and public transportation.
 Get those details here.
 No decision has yet been made on when to reopen malls, movie theaters and gyms.

-- In his weekend press conference on 6/14/20, Gov. Cuomo expressed the Phase 1 failures happening all over, where his office has received 25,000 complaints of reopening violations.
+- In his press conference on 6/14/20, Gov. Cuomo expressed the Phase 1 failures happening all over, where his office has received 25,000 complaints of reopening violations.
 He made clear his position on the following:

 - Bars or restaurants that violate the law can lose their liquor license.

 - People with open containers in the street can be fined.

 - Police and protesters not wearing masks can be fined.

 - Governor Cuomo signed a new executive order making restaurants and bars responsible for enforcing local alcohol regulations and social-distancing measures for up to 100 feet around their establishments.